SD School for the Blind & Visually Impaired - Questions & Answers

 "What kinds of jobs can blind people do?"

 Just about anything!
-Given the opportunity for education, rehabilitation, and training in the skills of blindness, along with on-the-job experiences, blind and visually impaired individuals can make a positive contribution in any number of fields.
+Given the opportunity for education and training in the skills of blindness, along with on-the-job experiences, blind and visually impaired individuals can make a positive contribution in any number of fields.
 Technology and accessible workplaces have opened many jobs for people with vision loss.

 "What do your students do after they graduate?"

-A wide variety of occupations are open to people with vision loss.
-Former SDSBVI students have become teachers, farmers, counselors, book editors, telephone operators, secretaries, business people, speech therapists, artists, auto mechanics, and homemakers t name a few.
+A wide variety of occupations is open to people with vision loss.
+Most of our high school students have opportunities to work in the community learning job skills and building a work resume.
+Former SDSBVI students have become teachers, farmers, counselors, book editors, telephone operators, secretaries, business people, speech therapists, artists, auto mechanics, and homemakers to name a few.

 "Where can I get more information?"

 Contact our Liaison for Services, Dawn LaMee for general information, evaluations, placement, tours, or other assistance.

 South Dakota School for the Blind and Visually Impaired